 (WordPress widgets help make managing and using WordPress easy!)

-In simple terms, widgets let you do things like:
+In simple terms, widgets allow you to:

-- website page list
+- custom page menus

-- links to resources
+- links to external sites

-- poll results
+- survey questions & results

 - RSS feed items